1. Home

 Direct Application

 You could apply directly to airlines for a cabin crew job.
-Entry requirements vary but good customer service skills will be expected.
+Airlines set their own entry requirements, which can vary.

 More Information